 Larger collaborative health professional education research groups afford greater support for design and implementation than can be afforded a lone teacher-researcher.
-This may also address in part the issue of participant overload and fatigue and would likely increase the quality of those studies (Regan et al., 2012).
+A coordinated approach among researchers may also address in part the issue of participant overload and fatigue and would likely increase the quality of those studies (Regan et al., 2012).
 An organised system allowing students to review all requests for participation in health professional education research studies in the coming year, may allow students to develop a better understanding of the requirements as well as impacts of participation.
 The development of deidentified longitudinal educational research databases may be a way to reduce the need to repeatedly approach students for information (Cook, Andriole, Durning, Roberts, & Triola, 2010).
 Examples of such databases include the Medical Schools Outcome Database (MSOD) in Australia and the Research on Medical Outcomes (ROMEO) registry in the United States of America (Thayer et al., 2016).
-As with any research design, health professional education researchers should ensure that all participant tasks are as efficient and streamlined as possible, as this is likely to pay dividends particularly in retention for longitudinal studies.
+As with any research design, health professional education researchers should ensure that all participant tasks are as efficient and streamlined as possible, as this is likely to pay dividends, particularly in retention for longitudinal studies.

 Involving students as partners in co-design of educational research may be the best way to deepen their understanding of the educational paradigm.
 This may translate into increased participation as trusting collaborative research relationships are developed and the benefits of educational research to themselves and others is made more visible.
 Student researchers may be able to contribute to projects by opening up areas of poor understanding and identifying alternative communication channels, targeted recruitment strategies, effective language (ensuring clarity of communication) and building trust with participants.
 Student partnerships with academic staff in teaching and learning have been embraced in higher education and may provide some useful models (Cook-Sather et al., 2014; Matthews et al., 2018).
-Although such partnerships take many forms, the common features are a collaborative, reciprocal process through which participants have the opportunity to contribute to elements of teaching and learning.
+Although such partnerships take many forms, the common features are a collaborative, reciprocal process through which all participants have the opportunity to contribute to elements of teaching and learning.
 Positive experiences in participating in educational research may also foster student interest in future HPE career pathways.

 Conclusion

 Health professional education research is needed for the advancement of the field.
 As major stakeholders who are at the centre of the education process, health professions students have many insights to contribute in terms of pedagogical methods and curriculum innovations.
 When student participation in educational research is not forthcoming, it represents a significant missed opportunity and impacts the quality and generalizability of findings.
-Health professional education researchers need to recognise that student participation in educational research is a complex issue that cannot always be easily anticipated or managed.
+Health professional education researchers need to recognise that student participation in educational research is a complex issue, the challenges of which cannot always be easily anticipated or managed.

 Improving health professions students’ participation in educational research will require a multifactorial approach that may involve a range of strategies tailored to the local context.
 Communicating effectively about the rationale, process and outcomes of research is key to improving stakeholder engagement and most effort should be expended on this aspect.
 Oversight and monitoring of research projects to ensure efficient data collection methods will help to prevent participant overload and “survey fatigue”.
-More broadly, educators should seek to embed educational research training into curriculum, thus developing higher levels of educational research literacy among students.
+More broadly, educators should seek to embed educational research training into curricula, thus developing higher levels of educational research literacy among students.
 Raising the expectation of student involvement may be best achieved by partnering with students in co-designing educational research.

 References